Man Utd beat Arsenal in US friendly

 Sancho then had a complete break from the game when his hopes of going to the World Cup came to a crushing end with his omission from England's September internationals.

-The 23-year-old is one of those players United would probably sell, save from the fact they would get nothing like the £73m they paid Borussia Dortmund for him.
+The 23-year-old is one of those players United would probably sell, save for the fact they would get nothing like the £73m they paid Borussia Dortmund for him.

 Sancho has talent though.
 Of that there is no doubt.
 He also has lots of pace.

-The Londoner showed both as he seized on the loose ball after Gabriel miskicked and must have covered 40 yards at top speed before smashing his strike into the top corner.
+The Londoner showed both as he seized on a loose ball after Gabriel miskicked in the 37th minute and must have covered 40 yards at top speed before smashing his strike into the top corner.

-Playing in a false nine role and with Anthony Martial again on the injured list, Sancho could save United some money if continued negotiations with Atalanta over Rasmus Hojlund continue to frustrate.
+Playing in a false nine role and with Anthony Martial again on the injured list, Sancho could save United some money if ongoing negotiations with Atalanta over Rasmus Hojlund continue to frustrate.

 Arsenal fail to fire